Rashid Latif © Getty Images

 Years afterwards, Latif has been quite candid about the incident on his own website: “This [The Christchurch ODI] was also the match in which Wasim Akram gave money to Ata-ur-Rehman to bowl poorly, so that Pakistan lose the match.
 Ata told me about it and the conversation is saved in an audio cassette.
 We lost that match.
 The match was 110 per cent fixed.
 I’m not going into the details of this match because newspapers were filled with the news about the match.
 But the board members always swept the matter under the carpet, clouded the facts of this illegal practice.”

 He has not held anything back about the Singer Cup as well: “Before Singer Cup, in a one-day match Saeed Anwar told me that Saleem Malik told him that we have to lose [a] one-day match against Sri Lanka and he will get [a] handsome amount.
 He forbade Saeed not to tell this to me.
 Intikhab Alam was the coach of the team and we informed him about that but he didn’t do anything.
 After that, Singer Trophy started and we played our first match against Australia.
 The hotel in which our team stayed, some bookies from Lahore were also staying there and they freely visited the rooms of some players of our team.
 In this match Australia played first and scored 162 runs, which was a very easy target for us.
-We were 80 for one but suddenly our wickets started to fall and we lost this match very suspiciously.
+We were 80 for 1 but suddenly our wickets started to fall and we lost this match very suspiciously.
 During this match, a message was sent to Saeed Anwar through Zahid Fazal, and after that Saeed Anwar returned to pavilion due to some fitness problem.”

 Latif had got his facts slightly wrong, but the incidents were sufficient to make a person suspicious.
-Australia had scored 179 for seven in their full quota of 50 overs; after Sohail’s quick departure Anwar and Inzamam had taken the score to 77 and Pakistan were cruising alone.
+Australia had scored 179 for 7 in their full quota of 50 overs; after Sohail’s quick departure Anwar and Inzamam had taken the score to 77 and Pakistan were cruising alone.

 Shortly afterwards, Latif, along with Basit, announced his retirement from international cricket.